 Driving clean vehicles

-To minimize our impact on the environment, 12% of our fleet currently runs on compressed natural gas (CNG).
-To ensure they have a place to refuel when needed, we also operate over 15 CNG fueling stations across Alabama and Missouri.
+To minimize our impact on the environment, 9% of our fleet currently runs on compressed natural gas (CNG), which, according to the EPA, can reduce carbon monoxide emissions by 90-97% when compared to diesel.
+To ensure our fleet has a place to refuel when needed, we also operate 14 CNG fueling stations across Alabama and Missouri.

 Currently, we’re in the process of studying hydrogen and its uses, including the availability of surplus renewable energy, the required investment and commodity cost, and the achievable environmental benefits of blending hydrogen into our natural gas supply.